 Prepare an Operating Agreement

-An operating agreement is another element of forming a LLC.
-For more information on creating this agreement, check out Anthony Mancuso’s Form Your Own Limited Liability Company on Nolo’s online site.
-It should be noted that operating agreements do not need to be filed with Articles of Organization.
+An operating agreement is another element of forming an LLC.
+It should be noted that operating agreements do not need to be filed with the Articles of Organization.

 In some states there are specific publication requirements.
 However, currently in Colorado there are no publication requirements noted at this time.

 If you need help forming an LLC in Colorado, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.